fortcollinscreatorhub/Thermostat/README.md

 v1 hardware uses the code in directory [code/arduino-v1/](code/arduino-v1/).

-v2 hardware can use either of two software stacks:
+v2 hardware can use any of following software stacks:
 * A port of the older Arduino code.
 Found in directory [code/arduino-esp32/](code/arduino-esp32/).
 * WiFi-/MQTT-capable software built using the ESP-IDF framework.
 Found in directory [code/esp-idf](code/esp-idf).
 This version is currently deployed.
+* Updated WiFi-/MQTT-capable software built using the ESP-IDF framework, plus the FCCH "connection manager" component which provides a permanently enabled password-protected web admin interface.
+Found in directory [code/esp-idf-v2](code/esp-idf-v2).
+This version is not yet deployed.